 “I’ll get him,” Cloud says, in response to Sora’s hello.
 Personally, I avoid people who start conversations like this.
 But as we’ve shown in the past, Sora is not me.
 “This time we settle it,” Cloud continues to ramble with no sign that he’s actually noticed we’re here.
 “Me, and the one who embodies all the darkness in me.”
 Personally, I avoid people who talk in opaque and stilted riddles, too.

-No one… really knows what to say about this, and I can’t blame Donald when all he can think of saying is: “I thought you looked kinda different, Cloud.”
+No one… really knows what to say about this, and I can’t blame Donald when all he can think of saying is, “I thought you looked kinda different, Cloud.”
 And then Cloud says: “If I do, it’s his fault.”
-Wow, uh, that’s great Cloud but I just remembered I left the house on at my stove, uh, goodbye!
+Wow, uh, that’s great Cloud but I just remembered I left the house on at my stove, so uh, goodbye!
 But once again, Sora is not me, and he asks who Cloud is talking about.
 Of course he’s talking about Sephiroth, and Cloud is looking for him.
 To my surprise, Sora asks what Sephiroth looks like.
 Hrm, up until now I had assumed the Platinum Match from KH1 was canon?
 It seems the fight between Sephiroth and Cloud was canon (Sephiroth mentions fighting previously, at least) but Sora had to fight Sephiroth to trigger that scene!
-I guess you can do whatever you want with this information: de-canonize, or… assume that Sora never learned Sephiroth’s name?
+I guess you can do whatever you want with this information: de-canonize entirely, or maybe… assume that Sora never learned Sephiroth’s name?
 CoM and KH2 are so adamant that Sora fought the Unknown in KH1:FM that I really don’t know how to read this ambiguity about Sephiroth.

 As you try to leave, Cloud keeps rambling at you, and I’m starting to feel bad for the guy and I’m not sure it’s in the way the narrative intends.
 “Be careful.
 He messes with your head, makes you think darkness is the only way.”
 Geeze, I don’t want to feed this guy to Sephiroth, I want to give him a stuffed animal, counselling and some dubious ice cream.
 And I’m not sure how I’m intended to read the scene, either.
 Kingdom Hearts’ friendship norm would imply I’m supposed to feel bad for him, but I can’t help but suspect that I’m supposed to feel angsty and vengeful.
 It’s hard to tell which corporate mandate is pushing through here.